electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

 using ( (select auth.uid()) = user_id );
 ```

 With Electric, you don't need to do this.
 Electric syncs [over HTTP](/docs/api/http).
-Specifically, you make HTTP requests to a [Shape](/docs/guides/shapes) endpoint (see
+You make HTTP requests to a [Shape](/docs/guides/shapes) endpoint (see
 <a href="/openapi.html#/paths/~1v1~1shape/get" target="_blank">spec here</a>) at:

 ```http
 GET /v1/shape
 ```

 Because this is an HTTP resource, you can authorize access to it just as you would any other web service resource: using HTTP middleware.
-Specifically, route the request to Electric through an authorizing proxy that you control:
+Route the request to Electric through an authorizing proxy that you control:

 <a :href="AuthorizingProxyJPG">
   <img :src="AuthorizingProxy" class="hidden-sm"